-The Most Delicious Holiday Meal: Pomegranate Braised Short Ribs Recipe
+The Heart and Soul of this Pomegranate Braised Short Ribs Recipe

 In my family, my Uncle BB is the Short Rib King.
 This is a title I happily bestow on him with honor and pride.
 He has crafted some of the best short ribs I have ever tasted.
 You know the kind: Tender, falling off the bone, and flavorful because they have baked away in liquids and spices galore.
 It gives you that comfort deep in your soul that you need on a cold winter’s night.